Site & Land Use Analysis

 Green Roof Design

-The Krauss House, designed by Frank Lloyd Wright in 1951, is a well-preserved architecturally gem that is managed by the Frank Lloyd Wright House in Ebsworth Park (FLWHEP) non-profit.
+The Krauss House, designed by Frank Lloyd Wright in 1951, is a well-preserved architectural gem that is now owned by the Frank Lloyd Wright House in Ebsworth Park (FLWHEP) non-profit.
 The home is notable for its complex geometry and strong relationship to the surrounding picturesque landscape of Ebsworth Park (formerly part of the home’s estate).

-Tucked into the hillside beyond the Krauss House, the new Visitor Center sits in quiet dialogue with the Krauss home and landscape.
-The elegant pavilion-like Visitor Center includes: a flexible-use and rearrangeable reception, classroom, gallery and gift shop space; an administrative area; and library and archive space.
+Tucked into the hillside beyond the Kruass House, the new Visitor Center is in quiet dialog with the home and landscape.
+The elegant pavilion-like Visitor Center includes a flexible-use reception, classroom, gallery and gift shop space which can be re-arranged or cleared for larger events; an administrative area; and a library and archive space.

 The circulation into and through the landscape was carefully studied.
-Proposed site improvements include: New entryway and driveway plantings that create multi-seasonal visual interest along the approach up to the home; a successional plan for the iconic Persimmon Grove though which the Krauss House is first seen; replanting key historical landscape elements; tucking the Visitor Center and parking area into the hillside (screened from initial view); rain garden to capture parking lot and roadway run-off; Visitor Center green roof; outdoor patio space and hillside amphitheater for larger events; pathway leading to the Krauss House; lawn area conversion to meadow; and new pathways leading through the meadow and forest areas of Ebsworth Park.
+Proposed site improvements include: new entryway and driveway plantings to create multi-seasonal visual interest for the long approach up to the home; a succession planting plan for the iconic persimmon grove though which the Krauss House is first seen; replanting key historical landscape elements; tucking the Visitor Center and parking area into the hillside, screening them from initial view; sustainable site improvements such as rain gardens, lawn replacement to meadow and a green roof; a patio space that opens into a outdoor amphitheater for larger events; a path leading to the Krauss House and new pathways leading through the surrounding meadow and forest areas of Ebsworth Park.